 Sometimes you may need to send a file to a friend, colleague or family, or upload it to the Internet, that is just too large to go through without errors.

-Most email providers for instance limit the attachment size so that you may end up with error messages when trying to send that 200 Megabyte video that you have created.
+Most email providers for instance limit the attachment size so that you may end up with error messages when you try to send that 200 Megabyte video that you have created or several PDF documents that exceed 30 Megabytes in total.

-There may be multiple solutions for this issue.
+There are multiple solutions for the issue.
 You may be able to compress the file for instance, depending on the file type.
 This works well with uncompressed file types like txt, and not at all with already compressed file types like jpg or avi.

 Start 7-zip after installation.
 Use the location bar to navigate to the folder that contains the large file on your system.
 Right-click the file and select the Split operation from the program's context menu.